-12. Wait for Disk Utility to create the encrypted disk image (with .dmg filename extension).
+12. Wait for Disk Utility to create the encrypted disk image (with the extension .dmg).

 13. Now click the DMG file to open (or mount) it.
 Go to the sidebar of Finder and find the mounted file under the Devices section.

-14. Now, lock the specific Mac apps by moving them from the Applications folder to the locked disk image.
+14. Lock the specific Mac apps by moving them from the Applications folder to the locked disk image.
 Make sure you hold down the Command key while moving apps by dragging.

 15. In Finder’s sidebar, control-click the DMG file and choose Eject.

 Now the selected Mac apps are locked in the encrypted disk image.
 To unlock them, click the disk image, enter password as required and go to Finder.
 To put on the lock again, eject the mounted disk image.

 This method also is not very practical.
 It uses Screen Time, a feature available in macOS Catalina or later.
 This feature allows users to set time limits for apps and provides a “Block at end of limit” option.
 As a result, it’s possible to lock apps on Mac with this feature.